aymanxdev/simple-python-projects/README.md

 <p align="center">

-  <h3 align="center">Simple Cards Game - Python 👨‍💻 </h3>
+  <h3 align="center">Basic Games & Programs - Python 👨‍💻 </h3>

   <p align="center">
-    This is a simple cards game for beginners to understand how probabilities work in Casinos 🎰 !
+    This is a simple collection of Python programs that has a number of games that were created and targeted for beginners.
+Enjoy and feel free to add more to it or improve it! ☕️
 </p>